Self-Drive Castle Trail

 Have you ever thought of coming to Scotland and not just visiting castles but also staying in castles all the way through?
 It can easily be done.

-This suggested itinerary is based on a week, staying in six different castles and visiting twelve more - not so much a top ten Scottish castles as a top eighteen in one week!
-And of course the itinerary can be varied or added to as required.
+This suggested itinerary is based on a week, staying in six different castles and visiting twelve more - not so much a top ten of Scottish castles as a top eighteen in one week!
+The itinerary can of course be varied or added to as required.

-Many people like to start in Edinburgh: it sets the scene nicely.
-And just twenty minutes drive from the city is Borthwick Castle, a magnificent 15th century keep from which Mary Queen of Scots was forced to escape disguised as a servant boy.
+Many people like to start in Edinburgh as it sets the scene nicely.
+Just twenty minutes drive from the city is Borthwick Castle, a magnificent 15th century keep from which Mary Queen of Scots was forced to escape disguised as a servant boy.
 Nearby is Crichton Castle, once owned by the Earl of Bothwell, Mary's third husband.
-We suggest two nights at Borthwick and a look at the wonderful Rosslyn Chapel, made famous by 'The da Vinci Code', when you leave and head north.
+We suggest two nights at Borthwick and a look at the wonderful Rosslyn Chapel, made famous by 'The da Vinci Code', as you leave and head north.

-Next day there are more treats in store: Dunnottar Castle is a hugely impressive fortress on a rock jutting into the North Sea, now ruined but still full of history and stories.
-Inland, Crathes Castle is a completely different experience - the furnished home of a well-healed 16th century laird.
+Next day, there are more treats in store.
+Dunnottar Castle is a hugely impressive fortress on a rock jutting into the North Sea, now ruined but still full of history and stories.
+Inland, Crathes Castle is a completely different experience - the furnished home of a well-heeled 16th century laird.
 In the afternoon you head up 'Royal Deeside' and across to Castle Stuart, an unforgettable place that has had super-enthusiastic reviews since we first started using it ten years ago.

 Castle Stuart breakfasts tend to be long affairs but there will still be plenty time to see Cawdor Castle and the famous Urquhart Castle by Loch Ness.
 Continuing down the 'Great Glen', that night you are in one of the finest hotels in Scotland: Inverlochy Castle.